Key takeaways

 Domestic Travel Daily Limits (INR):

-Set quarterly reviews to adjust for inflation and market rates, require pre-approvals for any planned exceedance, and distinguish client-billable from internal travel.
-For policy context, consult expense management policy and expense report best practices.
+Set quarterly reviews to adjust for inflation and market rates.
+Require pre-approvals for any planned exceedance.
+Distinguish client-billable from internal travel.
+These distinctions matter for employee expense management that stays GST compliant.

 Building Your Approval Matrix